 This specialty training is designed to give coaches the knowledge, education and all the tools and resources they need to successfully work with families of babies 4-6 months of age in a safe, healthy and developmentally appropriate manner.

 In addition to Linda’s certification as a Gentle Sleep Coach (completed June, 2012), she holds an undergraduate degree in Sociology and Women’s Studies from Tufts University and a Master’s degree in Social Work from the Jane Addam’s College of Social Work at The University of Illinois at Chicago.
-She also holds a certificate in Infant Mental Health.
+She also holds a certificate in Infant Mental Health and is a graduate of The Wonder Weeks Academy for Professionals.